wilcoxen-courses/e110-github/README.md

 ![Markdown preview icon](image1.png)

-One other quick note: in this and other Readme files this semester, backquotes are often used to signal that something is code or or some thing (such as a file name) that should be entered directly as-is.
-In the rendered version (PDF or preview) the text will be shown in a monospaced font and won't have quotes.
+One other quick note: in this and other readme files this semester, backquotes are often used to indicate code or other things, such as file names, that should be entered directly as-is.
+In the rendered version (PDF or preview) the text will be shown in a monospaced font and won't have quotes `like this`.

-This approach is used to avoid a meta-quote problem: putting quotes around code would be confusing since the code itself can have quotes.
+This avoids a "meta-quote" problem: putting quotes around code would be confusing since the code itself can have quotes.
 For example, the first instruction below is cleaner and clearer than the second:

 * Add a line to your script that says `name = "Python"`